 We used to rely on call-to-actions to attract attention and bring conversions.
 Now your audience is knowledgeable than ever and even the best call-to-actions are critically assessed before they are clicked on.
 To captivate your target audience, you need a wholesome content marketing and inbound marketing strategy.
-So don’t expect that this article turns hundreds of visitors into buyers, but the tips below will certainly contribute to your strategy and will make the purchasing process quicker and smoother for your customers.
+So don’t expect that this article turns hundreds of visitors into buyers, but the tips below will certainly contribute to your digital marketing strategy and will make the purchasing process quicker and smoother for your customers.

-A call-to-action is a short snippet of text on the website that tells your visitors what they should do and leads them step by step through the sales funnel.
+A call-to-action is a short snippet of text on the website that tells your visitors what they should do and leads them to step by step through the sales funnel.
 The most widely used call-to-action is “Sign up now”.
 A good call-to-action clearly indicates the action expected from a user and also catches attention.
 There should be absolutely no questions from a user point of view about what action they should be performing following the call-to-action.
-Some call-to-actions are specific to industry and business type, still the following advice applies pretty much to everyone:
+Some call-to-actions are specific to industry and business type, still, the following advice applies pretty much to everyone:

 People won’t take action if you don’t explicitly ask them to.
 Most of us leave in the reactive mode and respond to external stimuli.
 Rarely will you meet a person who always makes conscious decisions.
 Verbs are made to push people towards action.
 You want your verbs to be strong and directly relate to the action you want the users to take.

 Here are some great call-to-actions that start with a verb: